Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Formation of single RES and AP generation with finite focal spot size

-In order to pinpoint not only the temporal and spectral characteristics of the scattered pulse but also its spatial features we have performed two-dimensional PIC code using fully relativistic electromagnetic PIC code, PICCANTE \cite{Sgattoni2015} with finite and realistic laser focal spot size.
+In order to pinpoint not only the temporal and spectral characteristics of the scattered pulse but also its spatial features we have performed simulations, incorporating finite and realistic laser focal spot size , with PIC code, PICCANTE \cite{Sgattoni2015}.
 The simulation box which is from $-30\lambda_L$ to $30\lambda_L$ (in both $x$ and $y$ direction) consists of $60000\times 12000$ cells, in laser propagation direction and its normal, respectively.
 In each cell we have employed $60$ macro-electrons and $10$ macro-ions of fully ionized Carbon.
 The linearly polarized drive beam with electric field $E_y$ and central wavelength $\lambda_L=800$ propagates from left to right and impinges the pre-ionized $40$nm plasma foil located at $x=0$.
 Considering transverse Gaussian profile of the intensity $\propto \exp(-4\ln{2}y^{2}/w_0^{2})$, the beam spot size at target position is $w_{0}=18$\textmu m (in FWHM of intensity), as well as a Gaussian temporal profile of duration $10$fs at FWHM of intensity envelope.
 This multi-cycle drive beam with normalized field strength of $a_{0}^{d}=20$ is temporally and spatially combined with its second harmonic with a ratio of $P=0.4$ which resembles the optimal drive waveform obtained from 2D plane wave simulations presented previously.